Aging is one of the main factors for natural knee roughness, but it can also be in young adults.

 If these methods are not effective, your orthopedic doctor may prescribe a stronger pain medication to reduce it.

 Some of them may need to inject hyaluronic acid, and the pain usually subsides from a few weeks to six months.

 Stage 4 is severe

 In Stage 4 the area of the joint between the bones is greatly reduced, eroding the cartilage, leaving the joint hard.

 This leads to chronic inflammation causing friction, greater pain, and discomfort when walking or moving the joint, as the advanced stage results in the development of knee roughness and more bumps that cause severe pain, which makes even daily tasks, including walking and going down the stairs difficult.

 In this case, the option is to perform orthopedic or orthopedic surgery, as the orthopedic surgeon cuts the bone above or below the knee to shorten the length and help reorganize the pressure on the knee joint.

-This surgery helps protect the knee by shifting body weight away and relieves knee roughness.
+This surgery helps protect the knee by shifting body weight away.